misclabs/airheads/README.md

 You also need to add `%OpenCV_DIR%\x64\vc16\bin` to your path for the program to find the OpenCV DLLs at runtime.

-Note that the build does not automaticly include the required OpenCV DLLs in a distribution (like it does for the SDL DLL).
+Note that the build does not automatically include the required OpenCV DLLs in a distribution (like it does for the SDL DLL).
 Currently they need to be manually copied over.

 ## Building and Debugging w/ Visual Studio
 The is a cmake project.
 Make sure you have [C++ CMake tools for Windows](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170) installed and then open this folder using "Open a local folder".
 The first time you open the project it might take a bit for the dependencies to download (check the output panel for message like "Fetching fmt ...").
 Once that's done select `airheads.exe (app\aiheads.exe)` as the target and run.

 ## Planning/Development
 Some rough plans are documented in Trello here: https://trello.com/b/mAXCaU50/airheads

+Generally [Google C++ coding conventions](https://google.github.io/styleguide/cppguide.html) should be followed although this is inconsistent at present.